Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Publisher-Experience.md

 * Click **Events** tab in the plan detail to see the email recipients by events that are relevant in the provisioning of a SaaS subscription
 ![Plan Parameters](./images/plan-events.png)

-* Check the box if an event configuration should ne activated
+* Check the box if an event configuration should be activated

 * Check the box - **Copy to Customer** to include customer email address in the email notifications relevant to the event